kristoffer-paulsson/angelos-project/content/pages/home.md

 ## Domain Node Network

 In this world, there will be nations that are more or less tolerant of the liberty of free speech and private communication.
-The rouge offices will try to shut down networks of assemblies to enable control and dismay the believers.
+The rogue offices will try to shut down networks of assemblies to enable control and dismay the believers.
 Therefore a network domain should have nodes abroad in a tolerant nation.

 * Two nodes in Crookistan and one in Libertania
 * Encrypted communication tunnels between server and clients